SciLor/Hyperion_LED-Controller/README.md

 ## Installation

 ### Configuration of the board
+Attention, enabling Logging can slowdown the leds responsiveness!

 #### Basic
 1. Go to the `HyperionRGB` folder and create a copy of `ConfigStatic.h.example`.
 Remove the `.example` suffix
 2. Configure the `ConfigStatic.h` for your needs: